The Present and Future of Four Top Operators

 The above overview shows that an extensive pattern of $2\sigma$-level excesses with respect to the SM predictions is observed by both ATLAS and CMS.
 We summarize the status in \Fig{fig:exp_status}, where the above-quoted experimental results are compared with the following SM theoretical predictions in femtobarns

-The discrepancies are mild, yet their somewhat coherent structure hints that they may not be due to mere statistical fluctuations.\footnote{Note that 8 TeV data only afforded to measure these processes with order $50\%$ uncertainties; see e.g.~\cite{Khachatryan:2014ewa} for $t\bar{t}W$, $t\bar{t}Z$.} Recent theoretical studies have focused on pushing the SM predictions to higher accuracy, especially for $t\bar{t}W$~\cite{Broggio:2019ewu,Kulesza:2020nfh,Frederix:2020jzp,Bevilacqua:2020pzy,Denner:2020hgg,vonBuddenbrock:2020ter}, which however still exhibits the strongest disagreement between theory and experiment.
+The discrepancies are mild, yet their somewhat coherent structure hints that they may not be due to mere statistical fluctuations.\footnote{Note that 8 TeV data only afforded to measure these processes with order $50\%$ uncertainties; see e.g.~\cite{Khachatryan:2014ewa} for $t\bar{t}W$, $t\bar{t}Z$.} Recent theoretical studies have focused on pushing the SM predictions to higher accuracy, especially for $t\bar{t}W$~\cite{Broggio:2019ewu,Kulesza:2020nfh,Frederix:2020jzp,Bevilacqua:2020pzy,Denner:2020hgg,vonBuddenbrock:2020ter,ATLAS:2020esn}, which however still exhibits the strongest disagreement between theory and experiment.
 For the time being, a complete NNLO QCD calculation remains out of reach.

 Here we take a different point of view and entertain the possibility that the excesses are due to heavy new physics, described by the two effective operators $O_{tt}$ and $O_{Ht}\,$.
 The former mediates $t\bar{t}t\bar{t}$ production, whereas the latter modifies the $Z t_R t_R$ coupling, thereby leading to three distinct effects: it contributes to $t\bar{t}Z$ production at the leading $O(\alpha_s^2 \alpha)$, to $t\bar{t}W+\,$jets at the formally subleading, but $tW$ scattering-enhanced, $O(\alpha_s \alpha^3)$~\cite{Dror:2015nkp}, and to $t\bar{t}t\bar{t}$ production at $O(\alpha_s^2 \alpha^2)$.
-We consider these two operators as a motivated first approximation, but note that others should be included in a more general analysis that includes e.g.~$t\bar{t}h$ production, notably $O_{y_t}$ given that this modifies the $htt$ coupling.
+We consider these two operators as a motivated first approximation, but note that others should be added in a more general analysis that includes e.g.~$t\bar{t}h$ production, notably $O_{y_t}$ given that this modifies the $htt$ coupling (the sensitivity of $t\bar{t}t\bar{t}$ to $O_{y_t}$ was studied in~\cite{Cao:2016wib}).
 We concentrate on the CMS four-top analysis~\cite{Sirunyan:2019wxt} because it provides a cut-and-count version and sufficient pre-fit information for us to perform a detailed, if simplified, reinterpretation.